Keeping your staff and workplace safe is one of the most important things when it comes to visitor and contractor management.

 Recently, WHO (The World Health Organisation) has declared the Wuhan Coronavirus as an extraordinary event that puts the public's health at risk.
 The announcement comes as the virus spreads quickly around the world with cases traveling as far as Australia.

 Now is an important time to take extra safety precautions when welcoming visitors and contractors onto your site.

 One of these precautions is pre-screening.
-Pre-screening enables you to qualify visitors and contractors prior to them arriving at site with check-in forms and Sine Workflows.
+Pre-screening allows you to qualify visitors and contractors prior to them arriving at site with check-in forms and Sine Workflows.

 Read on to find out how you can set up a pre-screening process with Sine to ensure that your site is kept safe and healthy.

-With the outbreak of the Coronavirus, you need to know if your site’s visitors and contractors have traveled to China and if they’re experiencing any symptoms that may be linked to the Coronavirus.
+With the outbreak of the Coronavirus, you need to know if your site's visitors and contractors are experiencing any symptoms that may be linked to the Coronavirus.

 Sine allows you to capture this information, in 2 ways:

 With Sine, you can send invites to people who will be visiting your site, whether it's for a meeting, job interview or site inspection.
 When you send the invite, you will be required to fill out some key information about the visitor and include a message.
 Within this message, you can include a link to your site's check-in form which will include questions used to pre-screen the visitor.

 Alternatively, all visitors and contractors will be required to complete the check-in form when they arrive on site.